 Dr. Fedorowicz has published over 125 articles in refereed journals and conference proceedings, and coauthored a textbook entitled “Business Processes and Information Technology.”
 She has served in a governance capacity for a number of professional associations, including the Association for Information Systems (AIS), the American Accounting Association (AAA) and the Institute for Operations Research and the Management Sciences (INFORMS).
+Professor Fedorowicz currently serves as President of the international professional organization, the Association for Information Systems.

 Dr. Fedorowicz earned MS and PhD degrees in Systems Sciences from The Tepper School at Carnegie Mellon University in Pittsburgh, Pennsylvania.